 The ensuing anti-Ahmadi disturbances shook Pakistan, and the subsequent riots resulted in the deaths of a number of Ahmadis, including those of prominence.
 Ahmadis were attacked, their houses and shops set alight and mosques raided[16].
-As the Prime Minister of Pakistan was not willing to take any action against the riots, the violence led to the country's first martial law by Governor General Ghulam Muhammad.
-He instructed General Azam Khan to lead the crackdown in Lahore, where scores of anti-Ahmadi agitators and rioters were arrested.
+As the Prime Minister of Pakistan was unable to contain the violence it led to the country's first martial law by Governor General Ghulam Muhammad.
+He instructed General Azam Khan to lead the crackdown in Lahore. where scores of anti-Ahmadi agitators and rioters were arrested.
 Maulana Maududi and Maulana Abdul Sattar Niazi, the lead agitators of the riots, were sentenced to death in 1953 (later commuted to life sentences).
 Notably since, Government protection for Ahmadi Muslims has been all but absent.